-- 29. The technology of enabling real time interaction and optimization of a fantasy sports team was not a conventional business practice. - 30.
-The '862 patent does not preempt every way of enabling "participants to compete in an interactive game based on an event which is occurring in real time," ('862 patent, Abstract), as systems for doing so existed before this invention, and systems exist now that allow the provision of fantasy gaming systems without infringing the claims of the '862 patent. - 31.
+- 31. The technology of enabling real time interaction and optimization of a fantasy sports team was not a conventional business practice. - 32.
+The '862 patent does not preempt every way of enabling "participants to compete in an interactive game based on an event which is occurring in real time," ('862 patent, Abstract), as systems for doing so existed before this invention, and systems exist now that allow the provision of fantasy gaming systems without infringing the claims of the '862 patent. - 33.
 The '862 patent claims do not preempt the field or preclude the use of other effective and enjoyable interactive gaming systems.
 The '862 patent claims include inventive elements that greatly limit the breadth of the claims.
-These limitations are not necessary or obvious tools for achieving a real time, interactive contest system, and they ensure that the claims do not preempt the field of interactive contest systems. - 32.
-Other techniques for interactive contest systems that are not included within the scope of the '862 patent's claims include, but are not limited to, the prior art discussed in the '862 patent.5 For example, the interactive gaming system claimed by claim 17 of the '862 patent does not preclude an interactive gaming system operated using a centralized server. - 33.
+These limitations are not necessary or obvious tools for achieving a real time, interactive contest system, and they ensure that the claims do not preempt the field of interactive contest systems.

+- 34. Other techniques for interactive contest systems that are not included within the scope of the '862 patent's claims include, but are not limited to, the prior art discussed in the '862 patent.
+For example, the interactive gaming system claimed by claim 17 of the '862 patent does not preclude an interactive gaming system operated using a centralized server. - 35.
 The '862 patent claims do not preempt the field of interactive contest systems.
-Technologies falling outside the scope of the '862 patent may include, but are not limited to, the following: (1) fantasy sports systems that are not interactive or provide limited interactivity, (2) fantasy sports systems that don't generate real time score values, and (3) fantasy sports systems that don't provide real time score values to the participants. - 34.
-The '862 claims are not directed to any "method of organizing human activity," "fundamental economic practice long prevalent in our system of commerce," nor are any of the claims "a building block of the modern economy." - 35.
+Technologies falling outside the scope of the '862 patent may include, but are not limited to, the following: (1) fantasy sports systems that are not interactive or provide limited interactivity, (2) fantasy sports systems that don't generate real time score values, and (3) fantasy sports systems that don't provide real time score values to the participants. - 36.
+The '862 claims are not directed to any "method of organizing human activity," "fundamental economic practice long prevalent in our system of commerce," nor are any of the claims "a building block of the modern economy." - 37.
 The '862 patent's claims are not directed at the broad concept or idea of "fantasy sports."
 Instead, the claims are directed to particular, narrow methods and systems for "an interactive contest system which allows participants to optimize the performance of their team rosters" using technologies unique to the internet age.
-The inventive concept in the '862 claims is a technological one rather than an entrepreneurial one.
+The inventive concept in the '862 claims is a technological one rather than an entrepreneurial one. - 38.
+The '862 patent does not take a well-known or established business method or process and "apply it to a general purpose computer."
+Instead, the specific system and processes described in the '862 patent have no direct corollary to a business process that predates the advent of the internet. - 39.
+The '862 patent's claims are directed toward a solution rooted in computer technology and uses technology unique to computers and networks to overcome a problem specifically arising in the realm of providing interactive contest systems over a computer network.

-5 See, e.g., U.S. Patent No. 5,013,038 to Luxenberg, U.S. Patent No. 5,114,155 to Tillery, U.S. Patent No. 5,018,736 to Pearson, and U.S. Patent No. 5,263,723 to Pearson.
+&lt;sup>7 See, e.g., U.S. Patent No. 5,013,038 to Luxenberg, U.S. Patent No. 5,114,155 to Tillery, U.S. Patent No. 5,018,736 to Pearson, and U.S. Patent No. 5,263,723 to Pearson.